chrisekelley/phonegap-couchbase-android/README.md

 I added some code from Mobile Futon to set the app port to 5985 to make debugging a little easier.
 The URL this generates are strange: http://0.0.0.0:5985/odk/...
 Never seen that before!
-But it works fine, and I can even access it using the tablet’s browser.
+But it works fine, and I can even access it using the tablet's browser.

 Also added Mobile Futon to the app to view the CouchDB and also facilitate viewing the app as a CouchApp in Chrome.

 ## Next Steps
 Next step is to code the app to look in assets/loadme directory and loop through the files.
 Get the document name from the filename.
-I’d change how I’m handling the filename output by couchpack:
+I would change how I'm handling the filename output by couchpack:

 couchpack document http://localhost:5984/odk/ArrestDocket ArrestDocket